Autumn Spraying in your garden

 Hopefully you rinsed your sprayer thoroughly after its last use but I still put a little fresh water in mine and make sure it’s working properly before I mix the spray in it.
 You should only spray in still or very light wind conditions and if spraying in light wind and always spray with any light wind behind you so I also use the water trial to see if there is any spray drift.

-Avoid spraying in bright sunny conditions.22 May 2019
+Avoid spraying in bright sunny conditions.20 July 2019